 In addition to financial assistance, the OAP program provides some individuals, who do not qualify for Medicaid, which in Colorado is called Health First Colorado, with dental and health care benefits.
 This part of the program is referred to as the OAP Health and Medical Care Program.
 One might also hear it referred to as the State Medical Program, the Modified Medical Program, OAP State Only Program, OAP-B, or Limited Health First Colorado.

-Individuals may receive up to $809 a month, but this amount may be reduced by other income such as Social Security, Supplemental Security Income (SSI), or Veteran's Assistance.
-The annual maximum benefit is $9,708.
+In 2023, individuals may receive up to $841 a month.
+But this amount may be reduced by other income such as Social Security, Supplemental Security Income (SSI), or Veteran’s Assistance.
+The annual maximum benefit is $10,092.